ArduinoManager/SwiftUIComponents/README.md

 # SwiftUIComponents

 This is a Package contains the Swiftui Components.
-All the components can be used in iOS and macOS applications.
+All the components can be used in iOS, watchOS and macOS applications.

-SwiftUI Designer is a tool to create SwiftUI applications for iOS and macOS platforms based on a set of custom components which can be configured.
+[Designer for SwiftUI](https://apps.apple.com/cz/app/designer-for-swiftui/id1620668725?mt=12) (available from the App Store) is a tool to create SwiftUI applications for iOS, watchOS and macOS platforms based on a set of custom components which can be configured.
 The application provides a Code Generator to create SwiftUI code that can be easely included in your Xcode project.

 All components are highly configurable and include a standard behavior.
 For example, the List is able to add, delete, update and select items without write any code.